Third place: Ancient Greek agora

 Ancient Greeks and their agora, or public squares, are among some of the first well-documented communal spaces that could be considered a "third place".
 They served as marketplaces to exchange goods and currency, or engage in political debate.
 These gatherings would host people from all walks of life: political figures, poets, philosophers, and common folk, subsets of people that wouldn't have otherwise interacted as part of their daily routine.
 Modern evolutions and derivations of the agora have remained prevalent in many subsequent civilizations.
-The term agoraphobia, or fear of open public spaces, originates from this grecian meeting spot.
+The term agoraphobia, or fear of open public spaces, originates from this Grecian meeting spot.

 Imperial Chinese teahouses

 Being defined as a separate physical sphere from one's home or place of work, teahouses were prevalent third places in society.
 Tea evolved into a functionally social drink in the ancient Jin Dynasty from the period 265–316AD.
 These shops allowed businessmen to conduct meetings in a discreet manner.
 Time spent in these locations was used as a tool to show off of one's status and ability to spend money on simple luxuries.
 Teahouses would come to function as central meeting places and "instrumental fixture in the nucleus of provincial towns".

-A recreation of the Central Perk cafe in Burbank, CA.